This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you.

 Our Final Verdict

-The best mechanical keyboard under $100 in 2026 is the Keychron K2 Pro — wireless, hot-swappable, fully programmable, and built to a standard that competes with keyboards costing significantly more.
-For the best typing feel at a slight discount, the Akko 3068B Plus is a serious alternative.
-If budget is the priority, the Royal Kludge RK84 delivers more features per dollar than anything else in this roundup.
-Any of these three will transform your desk setup.
-Check current pricing on Amazon before you buy — prices shift regularly and deals appear frequently on all three picks.
+The best mechanical keyboard under $100 in 2026 is the Keychron K2 Pro — wireless, hot-swappable, fully programmable, and built to a standard that competes with far pricier boards.
+For the best typing feel, the Akko 3068B Plus is the one to beat.
+If value is the priority, the Royal Kludge RK84 gives you more features per dollar than anything else here.